 Insurrection at LADOT

 “The rank and file has lost confidence in our general manager,” thundered Mike Hunt, an LADOT engineer and “proud” SEIU Union Steward.
 “He doesn’t listen to us.
-He ridicules us every chance we get.
+He ridicules us every chance he gets.
 He puts the blame on us for doing our job, and implementing the policies he put forth for us.”

 While De La Vega has served as LADOT general manager under both Villaraigosa and Garcetti, the new administration has not announced whether or not he will be with the city in the long-term.
 Garcetti has neither asked for his resignation, announced he is staying, nor announced a timeline for when that decision will be made.
 De La Vega served as Villaraigosa’s Deputy Mayor for Transportation before being appointed General Manager of the LADOT.